-The Compensation Committee reviewed the Company's performance and each NEO's performance for 2011 using factors such as leadership qualities, business responsibilities, career with the Company, current compensation arrangements, and long-term potential to enhance stockholder value when evaluating whether to pay discretionary incentive bonuses to any of the NEOs in 2012.
-No pre-established formula was followed by the Compensation Committee for determining whether and the extent to which any NEO would receive a discretionary incentive bonus for 2011 performance or otherwise in 2012.
-Specifically, with respect to 2011 performance, the Compensation Committee did not prospectively establish individual or Company-wide qualitative or quantitative performance measures or related target levels that were required to be achieved for the NEOs to receive a discretionary incentive bonus.
-When performing its review in 2012, the Compensation Committee considered the competitive market data obtained from Radford High-Tech Executive Surveys and peer data described above as one of the factors influencing the amount of any discretionary incentive bonus to be awarded to each NEO.
+The Compensation Committee reviewed the Company's performance and each NEO's performance for 2012 using factors such as leadership qualities, business responsibilities, career with the Company, current compensation arrangements, and long-term potential to enhance stockholder value when evaluating whether to pay discretionary incentive bonuses to any of the NEOs in 2013.
+No pre-established formula was followed by the Compensation Committee for determining whether and the extent to which any NEO would receive a discretionary incentive bonus for 2012 performance or otherwise in 2013.
+Specifically, with respect to 2012 performance, the Compensation Committee did not prospectively establish individual or Company-wide qualitative or quantitative performance measures or related target levels that were required to be achieved for the NEOs to receive a discretionary incentive bonus.
+When performing its review in 2013, the Compensation Committee considered the competitive market data provided by Compensia described above as one of the factors influencing the amount of any discretionary incentive bonus to be awarded to each NEO.

-Despite mixed market conditions throughout 2011 that affected the Company's 2011 revenue performance, as a result of its review and based on positive individual performance during 2011, including Dr. Michaels and Dr. Hartgring each booking significant new business in the year, the Compensation Committee decided to award discretionary incentive bonuses in 2012 to Dr. Michaels and Mr. Hartgring in the amount of \$17,000 and \$50,000, respectively.
-Per the terms of Mr. Walker's employment offer, Mr. Walker received a guaranteed bonus for his first year of employment with the Company, \$83,333 of which was paid in equal installments from January 2012 through the October 30, 2012 payroll.
-The amount of discretionary cash incentive bonuses paid to our NEOs in 2012 is set forth in the "Summary Compensation Table" below.
+Given the Company's strong 2012 performance combined with positive individual performance by each NEO during 2012, including, in particular, Dr. Hartgring booking significant new business in the year, the Compensation Committee decided to award discretionary incentive bonuses in 2013 to Drs.
+Kibarian, Michaels and Hartgring and Mr. Walker in the amount of \$65,000, \$65,000 and \$195,000 and \$110,250, respectively.
+The amount of discretionary cash incentive bonuses paid to our NEOs in 2013 is set forth in the "Summary Compensation Table" below.